petr-tichy/azure-auto-recover/README.md

 # Azure Linux non-boot recovery

-A collection of scripts which allows auto-recovery of a not-botable Azure image.
+A collection of scripts which allows auto-recovery of a non-botable Azure image.
 It should cover the following scenarious
 + fstab issues
 + missing initrd image
 + last installed kernel does not boot